Eugene McCarthy: Kennedy enters the race

 Despite strong showings in several primaries—he won more votes than any other Democratic candidate—McCarthy garnered only 23% of the delegates at the 1968 Democratic National Convention, largely due to state-party organizations' control over the delegate-selection process.
 After Kennedy's assassination, many Kennedy delegates, remembering his bitter war of words with McCarthy, chose to support George McGovern rather than McCarthy.
 Moreover, although Humphrey was not clearly an antiwar candidate, some antiwar Democrats hoped that as president he might succeed where Johnson had failed and extricate the US from Vietnam.
 On June 23, 1968, Humphrey defeated McCarthy, securing significant delegates in their shared home state of Minnesota.
 Before election day, McCarthy confirmed that he would personally vote for Humphrey, but said that he would go no further than that, stopping short of endorsing him.
 Although McCarthy did not win the Democratic nomination, the antiwar "New Party", which ran several candidates for president that year, listed him as its nominee on the ballot in Arizona, where he received 2,751 votes, and in Vermont, gaining 579 votes.
 He appeared on the Oregon ballot as the New Party choice.
 He received 20,721 votes as a write-in candidate in California.

+In The Real Majority, Richard M. Scammon and Ben Wattenberg propose that up to three-fifths of McCarthy's backers supported him because they felt President Johnson had not escalated the war quickly enough, alleging that his victory was not due to "peaceniks" so much as "fed-up-niks".

-Despite McCarthy's anti-Vietnam War stance, North Vietnam's Communist government had a cynical attitude toward him, largely because his campaign's lack of money in made it highly skeptical of what he could achieve, calling him "a second-rate politician with little experience or money" in its analysis of the presidential election published in its Army Newspaper dated August 10, 1968.
+Despite McCarthy's antiwar stance, North Vietnam's Communist government had a cynical attitude toward him, largely because his campaign's lack of money made it highly skeptical of what he could achieve, calling him "a second-rate politician with little experience or money" in its analysis of the presidential election published in its Army Newspaper on August 10, 1968.

-Post-Senate career
+Later life

 1972 presidential campaign

 McCarthy returned to politics as a candidate for the Democratic presidential nomination in 1972, but he fared poorly in New Hampshire and Wisconsin and soon dropped out.

 Illinois was the only primary in which McCarthy actively participated.
 He got 38% of the vote to the then leading contender Edmund Muskie's 59%, but the media ignored McCarthy's Illinois campaign.